+Software platforms

+Central operating software

+Central Network software Over the duration of the longest contract

+Licenses

+Rights

-Software platfor Central operatin Central Network Licenses Rights software Other software 3 to 5 years
+Other software 3 to 5 years

 Central operating systems used for several projects are amortized over their expected useful life, up to 20 years.
 The expected useful life is determined by reference to the longest duration of the relevant contracts and the Intralot Group's renewal track record in respect of such contract.
 Software that does not fall within the scope of particular contracts, is amortized at the expected useful life.